-- Find the quotient and remainder when a polynomial is divided by a second polynomial. - Use the remainder theorem. - Use the factor theorem to find the real roots of polynomial equations and real zeros of polynomial functions. - Determine the multiplicity of zeros. - Use the rational root test to determine all possible rational roots. - Factor and graph any polynomial of degree n provided that the polynomial has at least n-2 rational roots. - Obtain the functional rule for a polynomial when given certain information about the roots and a value that satisfies the function and graph the function. - Sketch the graph of proper and improper rational functions that have at most one horizontal asymptote or an oblique asymptote. - Solve "word problems" that involve polynomial or rational functions
+- -find the quotient and remainder when a polynomial is divided by a second polynomial. - -use the remainder theorem. - -use the factor theorem to find the real roots of polynomial equations and the real zeros of polynomial functions. - -determine the multiplicity of zeros. - -use the rational root test to determine all possible rational roots.

+- -factor and graph any polynomial of degree $\bf n$ provided that the polynomial has at least $\bf n$ -2 rational roots - -obtain the functional rule for a polynomial when given certain information about the roots and a value that satisfies the function and graph the function. - -sketch the graph of proper and improper rational functions that have a most one horizontal asymptote or an oblique asymptote. - -solve 'word problems' that involve polynomial or rational functions.